apioo/fusio-sdk-php/README.md

 # Fusio SDK

-This Javascript library helps to talk to the Fusio (https://www.fusio-project.org/) API.
-It uses the automatically generated typescript definition of the Fusio backend.
+This PHP library helps to talk to the Fusio (https://www.fusio-project.org/) API.
+It uses the automatically generated PHP definition of the Fusio backend.
 The following code contains some samples how to use the SDK:

 ## Authorization